 - Add the eggs, sour cream, butter, and mozzeralla cheese.
 Pulse or stir until the ingredients are well combined.
 If you are not using a food processor, then you will need to use two knives to cut the cold butter into the mixture.

 - NOTE: When complete the dough should be able to maintain a ball shape but will be slightly sticky and looser than traditional biscuit dough.
 If your dough seems too wet, add additional almond flour until it hold its shape.
-If your dough seems to dry or crumbles then add additional butter or sour cream (1 tbsp at a time) until it reaches the correct consistency.
+If your dough seems to dry or crumbles then add additional butter or sour cream (1 tablespoon at a time) until it reaches the correct consistency.

 - Grease two pieces of parchment paper and roll the dough out to about ½" thickness between the parchment paper.